-A. Prescription Medicines

-- 1. Cooperatively with teachers and the school nurse, each principal shall develop a written procedure for administering medication at his/her site that is protective of teacher's time and least disruptive to students; - 2.
-Each school's procedures will include who is responsible (with back-up) for dispensing medication; - 3.
-A signed physician and or parental request for the administration of medicine is to be kept by the school; - 4.
-All medications given are to arrive at school in an original container with label and are to be recorded in a log; the log must be maintained by the school for reference; - 5.
-Medications are to be locked in a secure place (exception is given for students who must keep inhalers and/or epinephrine auto-injectors with them at all times); those requiring refrigeration may be kept in a restricted student-flow area (teacher's lounge); - 6.
-Each school is to inform parents of both the school system's policy and specific site procedures. - B. Non-prescription Medicines - 1.
-Cooperatively with teachers and the school nurse, each principal shall develop a written procedure for administering non-prescription medication at his/her site that is protective of teacher's time and least disruptive to students; - 2.
-Each school's procedures will include who is responsible (with back-up) for dispensing medication; - 3.
-Non-prescription medications are to be locked in a secure place; - 4.
-All medications given are to arrive at school in an original container with label and are to be recorded in a log; the log must be maintained by the school for reference; - 5.
-The school's designee(s) may administer non-prescription medication to pupils if a signed authorization form from the parent/ guardian identifying the medication and reason for taking it is on hand; - 6.
-Each school is to inform parents of both the school system's policy and specific site procedures. - C. First Aid - 1.
-Non-emergency First Aid
+- A. Prescription Medicines - 1.
+Cooperatively with teachers and the school nurse, each principal shall develop a written procedure for administering medication at his/her site that is protective of teacher's time and least disruptive to students. - 2.
+Each school's procedures will include who is responsible (with back-up) for dispensing medication. - 3.
+A signed physician and or parental request for the administration of medicine shall be kept by the school (letters and forms revised by nurses when necessary). - 4.
+All medications given are to arrive at school in an original container with label and are to be recorded in the student's medication administration a log with the arrival date and the amount/number of medication.
+Each time medication is dispensed it shall immediately be recorded in the log.
+The log must be maintained by the school for reference. - 5.
+Medications shall be locked in a secure place (exception is given for students who must keep inhalers and/or epinephrine auto-injectors with them at all times) and those requiring refrigeration may be kept in a restricted student-flow area (teacher's lounge). - 6.
+Each school shall inform parents of both the school system's policy and specific site procedures for dispensing prescription medications. - 7.
+Middle and high school students are responsible for requesting prescription medication(s) at the appointed time from the authorized school staff. - B. Non-prescription Medicines - 1.
+Cooperatively with teachers and the school nurse, each principal shall develop a written procedure for administering non-prescription medication at his/her site that is protective of teacher's time and least disruptive to students. - 2.
+Each school's procedures will include who is responsible (with back-up) for dispensing medication.
+Registered Nurses are prohibited by the North Carolina Board of Nursing from administering non-prescription medication without a physician's order. - 3.
+Non-prescription medications shall be locked in a secure place. - 4.
+All medications given are to arrive at school in an original container with label and are to be recorded in the student's medication administration log.
+Each time medication is dispensed it shall immediately be recorded in the log.
+The log must be maintained by the school for reference. - 5.
+The school's designee(s) may administer non-prescription medication to pupils if a signed authorization form from the parent/ guardian identifying the medication and reason for taking it is on hand.